syncfusion-content/ej2-diagrams-docs/ej2-javascript/diagram/bpmn-shapes.md

 * The annotation text property defines the additional information about the flow object in a BPMN process.

+* A TextAnnotation points to or references another BPMN shape, which we call the [`textAnnotationTarget`](../api/diagram#segmentThumbShape-SegmentThumbShapes) of the textAnnotation.
+When a target shape is moved or deleted, any TextAnnotations attached to the shape will be moved or deleted too.
+Thus, the TextAnnotations remain with their target shapes though you can reposition the TextAnnotation to any offset from its target.
+The textAnnotationTarget property of the BpmnTextAnnotation is used to connect an annotation element to the BPMN Node.

+* By default, the TextAnnotation shape has a connection.

+* The textAnnotationDirection property is used to set the shape direction of the text annotation.

+* By default, the textAnnotationDirection is set to a Auto.

+* To set the size for text annotation, use the width and height properties of the node.

+* The offsetX and offsetY properties are used to set the distance between the BPMN node and the TextAnnotation.

 {% if page.publishingplatform == "typescript" %}

  {% tabs %}